vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/codeFormatting/for_c++/formatting.rst

 Split too long expressions into several lines and if applicable define some intermediate variables (which are usually optimized out by the linker).

-This is the rule which as discussed.
 We decided to limit the width to 100 (and not more) because:

 - It makes comparing and three-way merging of code easier.
-- It helps colleagues which want/need a larger display scaling.
+- It helps colleagues who want/need a larger display scaling.
 - It improves readability of complex code.

 If you have code with many indention levels and long variable names rethink your code structure.